wsphillips/Conductor.jl/README.md

 ## Acknowldegements

-Conductor.jl is based on the acausal componenet modeling paradigm in [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
+Conductor.jl is based on the acausal component modeling paradigm in [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
 The initial draft of Conductor.jl was derived from an implementation of a stomatogastric ganglion (STG) model, which was written in Julia by [Dhruva Raman](http://www-control.eng.cam.ac.uk/Main/DhruvaRaman), and based on published works by [Astrid Prinz](http://www.biology.emory.edu/research/Prinz/) et